CloudLabsAI-Azure/aroworkshop/_entries/Lab 2 - Build a Java Application with a PostgreSQL Azure DB.md

    | `--admin-pass` | Administrator password |
    | `--public` | Allows connections from public IP addresses (0.0.0.0 = any IP) |

-1. Security Considerations:

-   - The script allows connections from any IP (0.0.0.0) by default.
-For production environments, it's recommended to restrict this access to specific IPs.
-   - The password is generated with a unique suffix, but in production environments consider using a more secure secret management system like Azure KeyVault.
-   - Consider enabling SSL for secure connections after creating the server.

 1. Once the server is created, create a firewall rule to allow access from Azure services and a database:

    ```bash